AJMansfield/Intelligence-Core-Public/kttu02.md

 You're no judge of alien writing, but Leon's is incredibly neat and tidy, in perfect vertical columns with straight lines and precise circles.
-If it weren't for the small dots of ink at the beginning and end of each stroke and the impressions in the page, you might have thought it typewritten.
+If it wasn't or the small dots of ink at the beginning and end of each stroke and the impressions in the page, you might have thought it typewritten.

 The first two fields make sense at least,